DanMaxic/jb35640-11/HW270219/readme.md

 * Create following stages:
   1. Create K8s depoyment (yaml with external service)
   3. "Ansible deployment"
+* **a bonus**:
+  1. under "Jenkins pipelines" directory, you will find some files starting with "Jenkinsfile*":
+      1. what they does? describe in psudu code (may in hebrew)
+      2. what the diffrences between the syntax?

 **Important notes:**
 * Please use comments explaining your choice, comments are made with '//' chars on the beginning of the line.